August 30, 2024 · fp, go and language

 }

-A more comprehensive usage example is provided by the middleware package, which introduces the Middleware monad built upon the Result type.
+For a more comprehensive example, see the middleware package, which introduces Middleware built on top of the Result type.

 Event

-An Event represents a timeline of distinct happenings, each with corresponding data.
+An Event represents a series of occurrences over time, each with associated data:

 type Event[A any] func(context.Context, chan<- A)